emcfarlane/larking/README.md

 Request bodies are unmarshalled from the body with the `ContentType` header.
 Response bodies marshal to the body and set the `ContentType` header.
 For large requests streaming RPCs support chunking the file into multiple messages.
-This can be used as a way to document content APIs.

 ```protobuf
 import "google/api/httpbody.proto";